-Bog Turtle (Glyptemys muhlenbergii): The bog turtle is one of smallest turtles in North America and is separated taxonomically into two geographically distinct populations.
+Bog Turtle (Glyptemys muhlenbergii): The bog turtle is listed as endangered in Pennsylvania and New Jersey.
+The bog turtle is one of smallest turtles in North America and is separated taxonomically into two geographically distinct populations.
 The federally threatened northern population ranges from Massachusetts to Maryland and is found in the intermountain valleys and rolling hills of the Piedmont Physiogeographic Province, occupying suitable wetland habitat that is often found as transitional strips between drier upland areas and more thickly vegetated, wetter, wooded swamp or marsh.
 As a result, the wetland areas are a mosaic of microhabitats that include dry pockets, saturated areas, and periodically flooded areas.
 Seeps or spring-fed emergent wetlands associated with streams, often at or near the headwaters of streams or small tributaries, are the bog turtle's primary habitat.
 The diversity of microhabitats provides this species with areas for foraging, nesting, basking, hibernation, shelter, and other needs.
 Individuals also use more densely vegetated areas for hibernation.
 Unlike other turtle species, the bog turtle's range is small, with the turtles rarely leaving the marsh for upland foraging.
 In a survey of 200 colonies, most habitat areas were found to be less than 2 acres (EcolSciences 2010c).
 The bog turtle is highly susceptible to habitat loss, degradation, and fragmentation.
 Individuals were formerly known to be present in 18 counties in New Jersey and 17 in Pennsylvania; they now are found in 13 in New Jersey and 14 in Pennsylvania.
 Most are found in the Delaware and Susquehanna river watersheds (USFWS 2001, 11, 12).
-The bog turtle is listed as endangered in Pennsylvania and New Jersey.
-The park is part of the Delaware Recovery Unit for the bog turtle, which includes the following minimum, long-term protection measures (USFWS 2001):
+DEWA is part of the Delaware Recovery Unit for the bog turtle, which includes the following minimum, long-term protection measures (USFWS 2001):